Merrie Monarch Festival

 The Merrie Monarch Festival is a week-long cultural festival that takes place annually in Hilo, Hawaii during the week after Easter.
 It honors King David Kalākaua, who was called the "Merrie Monarch" for his patronage of the arts and is credited with restoring many Hawaiian cultural traditions during his reign, including hula.
 Many hālau hula (schools), including some from the U.S. mainland and some international performers, attend the festival each year to participate in exhibitions and competitions.
 The festival has received worldwide attention and is considered the most prestigious of all hula contests.

 Merrie Monarch week begins Easter Sunday every year.
-The competitive hula events end the week, and occur on Thursday, Friday, and Saturday; they are televised and live-streamed online by KHII-TV (formerly KFVE/K5).
+The competitive hula events end the week, and occur on Thursday, Friday, and Saturday; They are televised and live-streamed for free online by Hawaii News Now (formerly KHII-TV, KFVE/K5).

 The 2020 Merrie Monarch festival was cancelled due to coronavirus pandemic concerns.
 The 2021 competition was held June 24–26, without a live audience, and was broadcast July 1–3 on KFVE.

+The 2025 Merrie Monarch hula competition began on Thursday night April 24 at 6:00pm HST, and was livestreamed free all three nights on the website of Hawaii News Now.